CMPS 150 ONLY meets for the first three evenings of the quarter.

 CMPS 150 is a credit/no credit class.
 You must complete the assignments to receive credit, either during the course meeting times or at another time with the tutors.
 If you do not attend the course meeting times, it is your responsibility to meet with the tutors and have your assignments checked.

-To receive credit you MUST have the tutors check off your work by the last day of classes.
+To receive credit, you MUST have completed all three labs (either in class or with the tutors) by the last day of classes.

 If you would like to forward your email off of Sleipnir to another account,